sushanth192/blockchain-task-1/README.md

 * Metamask

 ## Implementation Details
 To implement the salary distribution demonstration in blockchain, we need to have an environment to develop the blockchain code.
 We use Remix for this purpose.
-To do and transaction in blockchains we need something called as *smart contracts* which contain the business logic and which is deployed to the blockchain.
+To do the transaction in blockchains we need to make use of __smart contracts__ which contain the business logic and which is deployed to the blockchain.